-- 1. Run the application provided by your frame grabber, and then find the menu to support the necessary function. - 2.
-Select the PKG tab, on the window below, click the button next to File Path, search and select the MCU, FPGA or XML upgrade file, and then click the Download button.
+- 1. Run Vieworks Imaging Solution 7.X and click the Configure button to display the window as shown below. - 2.
+Select the PKG tab, click the button next to File Path, search and select the MCU, FPGA or XML upgrade file, and then click the Download button.